ric-bianchi/katyhuff.github.com/_posts/2018-05-17-installing-ubuntu-dual-boot-with-redhat-6-slc.md

 title: 'Installing Ubuntu in dual-boot mode along with RedHat Enterprise 6 / SLC6'
 ---

-I have a machine running SLC6 (RedHat Enterprise 6) and I needed to install Ubuntu to make some tests.
+I have a machine running SLC6 (RHEL 6) and I needed to install Ubuntu to make some tests.
 To install it, [I made a bootable USB stick](http://www.riccardomariabianchi.com/creating-a-bootable-usb-drive-on-redhat-6.html).
 But then, I found that not all the Ubuntu versions installed correctly.
 Here below the outcome of the tests I did.

 Just tested: